Narrative is the emergence of meaning through structured progression.

-Gregory’s ongoing art project, #streettreasure, is a collection of found objects.
+Gregory’s ongoing art project, #streettreasure—another instance of meaning emerging out of structured progression—is a collection of found objects.

 If you bring forth what is within you, what you bring forth will save you.